-Psophocarpus tetragonolobus(psophocarpinB1, a storage protein with chymotrypsin inhibitory activity), PTL I lectin is isolated from winged bean seeds and purified by affinity chromatography.
-The seed contains two lectins in which PTL I is thebasicof the two, with an isoelectric point greater than pH 9.5 and a molecular weight of 58,000.
-PTL I is a dimeric glycoprotein with specificity to GalNAc, eluting the sugar GalNAc.
+Psophocarpus tetragonolobus lectin (PTL, psophocarpin B1, a storage protein with chymotrypsin inhibitory activity), is isolated from winged bean seeds and purified by affinity chromatography.
+The seed contains two lectins in which PTL I is the basic and PTL II is the acidic of the two.

 PTL is a dimeric glycoprotein with specificity to GalNAc, with eluting sugar GalNAc.
 This lectin agglutinates trypsinized rabbit and human erythrocytes (types A,B, and O).
 PTL I recognizes blood group A-substance derived oligosaccharides such as trisaccharide GalNAc?1-3Gal?1-4Glc.
 Nonpolar interactions play an important role in stabilization of the lectin-sugar complex.
 Projection of α1,3 linked Gal/GalNAc leads to steric hindrance and prevents the binding of blood group A and B reactive sugars.
 The unique specificity of PTL II makes it to be useful in isolation and characterization of terminally monofucosylated H-reactive oligosaccharides from those that are difucosylated or internally fucosylated.